 Decrease Decreases exposure of a selected cell by one; repeating this action decreases one exposure adds an extra cell each time.
 This is an efficient way to shorten a drawing's exposure.
 Decreasing an exposure pulls in the existing exposure.
 Set Exposure to Lets you set the exposure to 1, 2, 3 or a custom exposure.
 Extend Exposure Lets you extend the length of a selected cell.
 Add Key Exposure Adds a key exposure to the selected cell.
-Remove Key Exposure Removes only the key exposure (key frames) not all the exposures.
-The existing key exposure is replaced by the preceding exposure.
+Remove Key Exposure Removes key exposures from the selected cells.
 Remove Duplicate Key Exposure When working with drawings to adjust the timing of a mouth in a lipsync, for example, and forcing the use of specific key exposures, unnecessary key exposures will be created.
 You can delete these duplicates without affecting the rest of the drawing.
 The first drawing of the selection will be used for the range.
 NOTE Duplicate key exposures may occur when pasting with the Enforce Key Exposure option selected.
-Fill Empty Cells Lets you Lets you fill empty cells to extend the exposure of single frame drawings to fill the range of empty cells after each one.
-When creating drawings on cells that are not side-by-side, the exposure of the first drawing no longer fills automatically.
-You must select the frame range where you want your drawings to hold their exposure up to the next drawing and use the Fill Empty Cells command.
+Fill Empty Cells Lets you Fills the empty frames in the selection with the exposure just before.
+For example, if you select a range of frame that starts with an exposed drawing and then ends with empty cells, all of the empty cells in the selection will be filled with the exposed drawing just before the empty cells.
 Insert Blank Cell Adds Adds an empty cell between other cells.
 Clear Exposure Removes the exposure from the selected cell.
 Clear Exposure and Pull Replaces the exposure from the selected cell with exposures that follow it.
 Fill Selection Lets you Lets you fill the same value over an entire selection.
 The selection can be over one cell, a cell range in one column, a cell range over many columns, an entire column, or many columns.
 You can use numbers, words, letters, or any alphanumeric value.
 Sequence Fill Lets you Lets you create a numbered sequence over a selection.
 The sequence can be forward, backward, single, double or higher increment, as a cycle, and so on.
 The selection can be over one cell or a cell range in one column or more or an entire column or many entire columns.
 Fill Cells Randomly Lets you Lets you fill in random values over a selection.
 You can give a maximum and a minimum value and create a range for Harmony to choose the random values from.
 The selection can be over one cell or a cell range in one column or more or an entire column or many entire columns.
 Hold Exposure Lets you expose a drawing for three, four, or five cells and so on.
 Motion Insert Keyframe Insert Keyframe and Duplicate Drawing Delete Keyframes Deletes the selected keyframes.
-Go to Previous Keyframe Go to Next Keyframe Set Stop-Motion Keyframe Sets a stop-motion keyframe which there is no computer-generated motion between two keyframes.
-The segment is constant or flat.
-The drawing remains still until the playback reaches the next keyframe, then the drawing pops to its new location.
-Set Motion Keyframe Sets a motion keyframe.
-With motion keyframes, Harmony generates the interpolation between the keyframes.
+Go to Previous Keyframe Go to Next Keyframe Set Stop-Motion Keyframe Converts the selected keyframes to stop-motion keyframes.
+Between a stop-motion keyframe and the next keyframe, Harmony does not generate any animation and the element remains static until the next keyframe.
+Set Motion Keyframe Converts the selected keyframes to motion keyframes.
+With motion keyframes, Harmony generates the interpolation between the motion keyframe and the next keyframe.
 This means that a value for each frame between the keyframes is calculated by Harmony to progress from the value of the previous keyframe to the value of the next keyframe.
 Morphing Create Morphing Allows you to create and configure a morphing sequence, which will automatically generate the in-betweens between two drawings in the current layer.